 Trust us when we say that you’ll conclude your visit to the National Museum of the United States Army with expanded knowledge and reverence for Army personnel, their stories, and the sacrifices and impact the Army has had on the world we see today.

 With an emphasis on soldiers' narratives, the National Museum of the U.S. Army encapsulates more than 245 years of history in a new, state-of-the-art facility.
 The museum is located on the grounds of Fort Belvoir, but you don't need special clearance to visit.
 Designed to reach various audiences and age groups, the museum offers experiences that include multiple video/film elements and highly visual, interactive, and tactile exhibits with content you can read at your leisure.
 It is comprehensive and in-depth without being overwhelming.
+This is a must-see museum on your next getaway to the DC area if you’re a history lover, whether it be a family weekend or a staycation.

 Picture of signage detailing equipment rentals available to check out at National Museum of U.S. Army